 Kolam designs have been tradionally handed down to the younger generation by the elders.
-Today, several organisations and magazines conduct kolam exhibitions & contests to revive the interest in traditional habits & customs.
-There are enthusiasts who create fresh new designs, but kolams are basically redrawn by the public following the designs taught by elders or printed in books & magazines.
+Today, several organisations and magazines conduct kolam exhibitions and contests to revive the interest in traditional habits and customs.
+There are enthusiasts who create fresh new designs, but kolams are basically redrawn by the public following the designs taught by elders or printed in books and magazines.

 Queries, common doubts on Indian customs & their explanation